TJTP/D2Controller/README.md

 - Increasing the number of demonstrations does not necessarily improve the model performance
 - The optimal k-shot setting differs depending on specific datasets and models

+##  Method

-Based on these analyses, we propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.
+Based on the above analyses, we propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.

 <div align="center">
 <img src="figs/D2Controller.png" width="700px">